TapwaveZodiac/novelaiUKB/docs/Starting-your-first-story-in-NovelAI.md

 Put this in your **Memory** field.

+### Star Rating

+Since Erato came out, you can add a Star rating to your story, to try and emulate a certain "popularity" level.
+Star ratings are put **after** the Dinkus at he bottom of the Memory field, that means after ATTG as well.
+The same goes for all directions below.

+Star ratings go from `[ S: 1 ]` so `[ S: 5 ]`.
+There are no half-stars.

 ### Stage directions

 You can also tell the AI where the story is happening, when it's happening, who is the protagonist, and so on.
 Just do something like this.